 Once a student has officially registered for a term, course adjustments are accomplished by adding or dropping courses.
-This is done by properly completing and fully processing an Add/DropFormavailable at the Registrar's Office, JL 184.
+This is done by properly completing and fully processing an Add/Drop Form available at the Registrar's Office, JL 184.

-Adding and/or dropping classes may affect a student's account, account balance, fees owed to the college and financialaid eligibility status (if applicable) and coverage.
-International students who drop below full time status may be jeopardizing their F-1 immigration status.
+Adding and/or dropping classes may affect a student's account, account balance, fees owed to the college and financial aid eligibility status (if applicable) and coverage.
+For financial aid purposes, adding and/or dropping classes after the second Friday of the term will not affect a student's financial aid calculations for that term, but may reduce a student's aid eligibility in future terms.
+International students who drop below fulltime status may be jeopardizing their F-1 immigration status.